-It doesn’t happen all the time, but when it does, you remember.
+It doesn’t happen enough, but when it does, you surely remember.
 You’ll see a tweet or a Facebook post or an email alert like this: Los Angeles to Stockholm $97 round-trip, San Francisco to Japan $444 round-trip or Chicago to Abu Dhabi $200 round-trip.
-All are big airline deals; all are errors.
+All are big airline deals.
+And they all are errors or error fares!

 These mistakes-known as airline error fares, airline pricing glitches, or just airline mistake fares can happen after an employee forgets to add taxes and fuel surcharges to the ticket price or it can be a website glitch publishing erroneously.
 Either way, most people move quickly to buy the ticket at that ridiculously low price.